 This example describes an alternative pattern wherein BACnet drivers communicate via a BACnet proxy agent to communicate with end devices.
 This behavior is derived from the networking requirements of the BACnet specification.
-BACnet communication in the network layer requires that only one path exist between BACnet devices on a network.

-In this case, the BACnet proxy acts as a virtual BACnet device, and device drivers forward their requests to this agent which then implements the BACnet communication (whereas the typical pattern would have devices communicate directly with the corresponding device).
+BACnet specifies a star topology for a given network; "slave" devices in a BACnet network communicate with a single "master".
+In this case, the BACnet proxy acts as a virtual BACnet master, and device drivers forward their requests to this agent which then performs the BACnet communication (whereas the typical pattern would have devices communicate directly with the corresponding device).
 There are many other situations which may require this paradigm to be adopted (such as working with remote APIs with request limits), and it is up to the party implementing the driver to determine if this pattern or another pattern may be the most appropriate implementation pattern for their respective use case.